 Description: This seminar will explore the various theoretical explanations underlying contemporary female criminality.
-The issues of female victimology, women as offenders & female practitioners in the criminal justice system will be examined.
+The issues of female victimology, women as offenders and female practitioners in the criminal justice system will be examined.
 Problems within the various rehabilitative and punitive sentencing alternatives will be identified and analyzed.
 SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall

-CRJ 221 - Police Supervision and Public Relations
+CRJ 221 - Police Supervision and Public Relations Prerequisites: Completion of RDG 001 and ENG 001.

-Description: A seminar course on the administration of justice & community relationships.
-It utilizes the interdisciplinary activities & emphasizes the evaluation of police facilities at the community level.
-SUNY GEN ED-n/a; NCC GEN ED-n/a
+Description: A seminar course on the administration of justice and community relationships.
+It utilizes the interdisciplinary activities and emphasizes the evaluation of police facilities at the community level.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall